-- Depicts plants, layout and spacing for a 20-foot-by-5-foot area. - Plants are color-coded and labeled with dimensions at maturity.
+- Depicts plants, layout and spacing for a 20-foot-by-5foot area. - Plants are color-coded and labeled with dimensions at maturity.
 Plants will be smaller when installed. - Spacing is given "on center" (O.C.), indicating the planting distance between the center of one plant to the center of the next, regardless of plant size at installation.

-i.
-SEAS ON IAL COL .OR KEY QTY COMMON NAME BOTANICAL NAME PLANT TYPE SPACING M A M A N D Α 3 Sweetbay magnolia Magnolia virginiana TREE 10' O.C. В 31 'Fireworks' goldenrod Solidago rugosa 'Fireworks' PERENNIAL 18" O.C. С 14 Orange coneflower Rudbeckia fulgida PERENNIAL 18" O.C.
+SEASONAL COLOR KEY QTY COMMON NAME BOTANICAL NAME PLANT TYPE SPACING M A M N D А 3 Sweetbay magnolia Magnolia virginiana TREE 10' O.C. В 31 'Fireworks' goldenrod Solidago rugosa 'Fireworks' PERENNIAL 18" O.C. С 14 Orange coneflower Rudbeckia fulgida PERENNIAL 18" O.C.

-Worksheet and Other Resources
+Worksheets and Other Resources

-Gridded worksheets can help you determine where the designs best fit on your property.
-A printable worksheet, plant guides and other resources on native plants are available online: go.ncsu.edu/CoastalLandscapes.
+Gridded worksheets can help you determine where the designs will best fit on your property; three worksheets are available at the end of this packet.
+Find plant guides and other resources on native plants online at go.ncsu.edu/CoastalLandscapes.